 language@usc administers competency exams for many languages not commonly taught at USC.
 Competency exams can be used to fulfill the Foreign Language Requirement.

-Competency exams are offered once a semester in the afternoon of Friday of the 10th week of the regular semester.
+Competency exams are administered on the Friday of Week 10 of classes during the Fall and Spring semesters.
 Consult the language@usc calendar for exact date.
 You must register — and submit a deposit check — for the exam by October 1 for the fall semester examination or March 1 for the spring semester examination.
+Click “Test Dates” on the navigation bar above for exam dates.

 Exams are taken online and are multiple choice.
 Exams test listening and reading comprehension, grammar, and vocabulary.
 There are no study guides for these tests.
 Results are PASS or NO PASS only.